-Lisell is now in her final year of a two-year master’s degree program in mental health counseling at Boston College.
+Lisell recently completed the two-year master’s degree program in mental health counseling at Boston College.

 “I chose to attend Boston College because of the graduate program’s unique emphasis on social justice,” she says.
 “The intersection of mental health and public policy is of critical importance to ensuring that those who need mental health services have access to its resources, regardless of their socioeconomic status.”